 With bitcoin trading around $22,800 and ether around $1,600, the second-largest token still has less than half bitcoin’s market cap .
 But there is no shortage of enthusiasts who not only believe ETH could overtake Bitcoin, but that it could do so in the near future.

 Yes, sometimes the crypto world loves its silly names and inside jokes.
-Ethereum’s “Flippening” is a little bit of both.
-This refers to a fundamental change in the way the Ethereum network mints new ether and rewards network participants.
+This is serious, though.
+Thanks to the upcoming merge, we’re looking fundamental change in the way the Ethereum network mints new ether and rewards network participants.

-Experts like Henry Elder, Wave Financial‘s head of decentralized finance, feel that the short-term impact of the PoS switch could be overstated.
+Experts like Henry Elder, Wave Financial‘s head of decentralized finance, feel that the short-term impact of The Merge’s PoS switch could be overstated.
 According to Elder, it might take months or years for the September-scheduled change to meaningfully impact prices.
+(He doesn’t doubt that prices will be affected, just when.)

 With expectations that the new supply of ether could be reduced by 90% in the aftermath of the change, however, it’s hard to overlook a bullish case for ETH.